The European Code Against Cancer, 4th edition

-Latest evidence, myths and controversies
+Latest evidence, myths, and controversies

 This second set of modules presents some of the latest evidence that has emerged since the 4th edition of the European Code Against Cancer was published in 2014, and tackles some myths and controversies related to the topics addressed by the 12 recommendations of the European Code Against Cancer, 4th edition.

 Use the self-paced modules to learn about further evidence beyond the European Code Against Cancer, 4th edition, and to find out how to differentiate between myths and reality.
-To access the modules, please register/login to the learning platform.

 Modules coming soon